DLR-TS/gdal/README.md

 generate_vcxproj.bat 15.0 64 gdal_vs2017
 ```

+If you encounter compilation errors, make sure to have installed the additional Visual Studio 2017 components "Windows Universal CRT SDK" and "Windows 8.1 SDK".

 Now configure your GEOS and Xerces dependencies by adding the corresponding include directory and library paths into a _new_ lokal NMake configuration file `nmake.local`.
 It should contain something like the following (consider `nmake.opt` as a reference):

 ```bash